onepanelio/core-docs/docs/getting-started/concepts/workflows.md

 sidebar_label: Workflows
 ---

 Workflows allow you to compose and chain multiple tasks or tools in a reproducible, scalable manner.
-Workflows are defined as Directed Acyclic Graphs (DAG), where each node can contain one or more Docker containers.
-This allows you to run each node in the DAG on a single machine or on a different machines with their own dedicated resources.
-For example, you can create a Workflow that scrapes data from multiple sources, runs each node on a dedicated CPU machine and then pass this data to a different node in the DAG that trains a model on this data on a GPU machine.
+Workflows are defined as Directed Acyclic Graphs (DAG), where each task can contain one or more Docker containers.
+This allows you to run each taks in the DAG on a single machine or on a different machines with their own dedicated resources.
+For example, you can create a Workflow that scrapes data from multiple sources, runs each task on a dedicated CPU machine and then passes this data to a different task that trains a model on the scraped data on a GPU machine.

-They are similar to AWS Step Functions, but are Kubernetes-native and are defined by YAML and Docker images.
+Onepanel Workflows are similar to AWS Step Functions, but are Kubernetes-native, are defined by YAML and Docker images and each task in the Workflow can run on different machines.
 They can also be run on any cloud provider that supports Kubernetes.

 :::note
 See [Environment variables](/docs/getting-started/concepts/environment-variables) for more information on how environment variables can be added to Workspaces.